Is a Pre-marital Agreement the Right Solution for You?

 - Lack of mental capacity

-- Lack of accurate disclosures
+- Lack of full and accurate disclosures

 - Compliance with family code requirements regarding the execution of the premarital agreement